 PS: You can contact Cevin at Cevin@giterdonebooks.com.

 As an author who has published both traditionally with a small press, and independently, Adrienne Quintana has experience on both sides.
 She also works with independent authors on a regular basis through her micro-publishing company, Pink Umbrella Books.

 Johan Twiss is passionate about writing clean science fiction and fantasy stories.
-He has six published works, including his award-winning novel, 4 Years Trapped in My Mind Palace, and the I Am Sleepless series.
+He has eight (soon to be nine) published works, including his award-winning novel, 4 Years Trapped in My Mind Palace, and the I Am Sleepless series.
 Johan doubles as an audiobook narrator is the recipient of the Lonestar.Ink Rising Star Award and was a finalist in the Screencraft Cinematic Book Competition.
 Learn more at www.johantwiss.com.